aws/iot-atlas/content/designs/command/_index.md

 #### A component issues a request to a device to actuate a motor, using a quality of service to guarantee delivery

-1. The component send the *request* message to a topic to which the device is subscribed:
+1. The component sends the command request message to the `deviceID/commands` topic to which the device is subscribed:
 ```json
 {
     "cmd": "MOTOR_1_ON",